Eptor/Paranoia_GUI/README.md

 ```
 os.urandom(16)
 ```
-and change the salt value on Defs/crypto_defs.py
+and change the salt value on defs/crypto_defs.py

+## Password
+The password that will be encrypting or decrypting the data is a variable in defs/windows.py You must change it to whatever you want to use

 ## Install